LadyFelicia/Video-Game-Sales/README.md

 **Insights from the analysis**:

 In our sales distribution analysis, our dashboard revealed that the most popular gaming platforms worldwide are PS2, PS3, Xbox 360, and Wii.
 Across the board, the favored game genres are sports, action, shooter, and misc.
-To maximize sales revenue, marketing departments in various companies should prioritize the action and sports genres in specific regions such as Europe and North America.
-Our research indicates that Japanese consumers are more inclined towards the role-playing and action genres, while the rest of the world prefers action, sports, racing, and shooters.

 Furthermore, our analysis indicates that video game sales experienced steady growth from the 1980s, reaching a peak in the mid-2000s, followed by a decline around 2009 to 2010, and have been on a downward trend since.
 Notably, North America outperforms Europe, Japan, and the rest of the world in video game sales.

 The top ten games that achieved outstanding performance worldwide include Wii Sports, Grand Theft Auto V, Super Mario Bros, Tetris, Mario Kart Wii, Wii Sports Resort, Pokemon Red/Pokemon Blue, Call of Duty: Black Ops, Call of Duty: Modern Warfare 3, and New Super Mario Bros.
 Major publishers that have demonstrated significant market success include Electronic Arts, Activision, Namco Bandai Games, Ubisoft, and Konami Digital Entertainment.

+**Recommendation:**

+To maximize sales revenue, marketing departments in various companies should prioritize the action and sports genres in specific regions such as Europe and North America.
+Our research indicates that Japanese consumers are more inclined towards the role-playing and action genres, while the rest of the world prefers action, sports, racing, and shooters.